 Got all that?
 Just kidding, I know I threw a whole lot of information at you.
 The important thing to take away from this article is that the logistics you plan for your trip play a big part in how enjoyable your trip will be.
 In other words, the “how” is just as important as the “what” and “where”.
 After all, if you can’t get to what you want to see, how are you supposed to enjoy it?

-In this article I talked about the advantage of picking “hub” locations if your trip is going to include stops in multiple cities, regions, or countries.
+In this article, I talked about the advantage of picking “hub” locations if your trip is going to include stops in multiple cities, regions, or countries.
 Not only will it save you the hassle of having to lug your bags around as much, but it will also save you time.
-Time that can be better spent enjoying your vacation.
+It is time that can be better spent enjoying your vacation.

 I also talked about the different modes of transportation that you can choose to get from place to place.
 They all have their advantages and disadvantages, and these pros and cons can differ greatly depending on where you travel.
 So please, make sure you do your research before you start making reservations.